undertourism.eu·also at undertourism.online·undertourism.info·undertourism.srl

 Why this place

-The peninsula's tourism identity is built almost entirely around the Sheep's Head Way — an 88 km long-distance walking trail launched in 1996 that loops the peninsula along old farm tracks, mass paths and coastal cliffs, divided into eight half-day stages with about 20 looped sub-walks branching off the main trail.
-The trail was created by a coalition of local farmers (chief among them James O'Mahony), a visiting American Tom Whitty, and local activist Jim Leonard, and it remains a community-managed, community-maintained piece of infrastructure rather than a state-funded one.
-The EDEN 2009 award for tourism and protected areas was specifically for the trail and the cooperative model behind it.
-Durrus is also the home of Durrus Farmhouse Cheese, one of Ireland's earliest and best-known artisan cheesemakers (Jeffa Gill's farm), giving the peninsula a small but durable food-trail identity alongside the walking.
+The peninsula's tourism identity rests almost entirely on the Sheep's Head Way, an 88 km long-distance walking trail launched in 1996.
+It loops the peninsula along old farm tracks, mass paths and coastal cliffs, divided into eight half-day stages with about 20 looped sub-walks branching off the main line.
+The trail was created by a coalition: local farmers, chief among them James O'Mahony; a visiting American, Tom Whitty; and the local activist Jim Leonard.
+It remains a community-managed, community-maintained piece of infrastructure, not a state-funded one, and the EDEN 2009 award for tourism and protected areas went specifically to the trail and the cooperative model behind it.

 When to go